Notice to Attorneys:

 2020 U.S. Franchise Disclosure Document

 In January 2020, this website disclosed numerous potential U.S. Federal Trade Commission (FTC) violations and ethics allegations to MTY Food Group Inc. (MTY).
-On February 14, 2020, MTY publicly disclosed the whistleblower allegations.
+On February 14, 2020, MTY publicly disclosed the whistleblower allegations and promptly began to engage in a cover-up.
 Ten days later, the company issued a press release claiming the allegations were researched by Audit Chairman Gary O’Connor on behalf of the board, who found that they were reported by an “active employee”, “baseless”, “evaluated” and “dealt with in the past”.

 MTY attempted to quiet its negative publicity and declining stock price later that day during its investor conference.
 For example, in response to concerns about the frequency of store closures within MTY’s sales leader, Cold Stone Creamery (CSC), CEO Eric Lefebvre stated, “obviously, there’s always going to be more store openings than more store closures for Cold Stone just because it’s such a big brand….
 [T]hings are going to go well.”
 On March 9, 2020, Forbes published an article that called this statement into doubt.

 On March 27, 2020, CSC published its 2020 U.S. Franchise Disclosure Document (FDD) which is required by U.S. Franchise Rule and enforced by the FTC.
 This law prohibits franchisors from “making statements that contradict” its required information (PDF pg.
 89).
 CSC’s 2020 federal disclosures confirm our belief that MTY has intentionally misled investors regarding the whistleblower allegations.